DBMO3/RandomButton/README.md

-# Minigame based from TikTok video :)
+# Minigame based on a TikTok video :)